RioRocker97/my_yolov5/README.md

     - YOLOv5 implementation is almost completed.
 - 22/3/2021
     - MyGUI.py is good to go ! . no more using subprocess to call Yolov5
+    - Server YOLOv5 is up and running !
 ## New File Location

 - Base_DIR\retrain : for saving images and labels for detected image